section-engineering-education/engineering-education/content/articles/how-to-collect-update-and-organize-python-logs/index.md

 - use fileConfig() to send out logs to a few areas.

-Utilizing record based (fileConfig()) or [dictionary-based (dictConfig()) configurations](https://docs.python.org/3.7/library/logging.config.html#logging.config.dictConfig) gives admittance to order more custom arranging and directing choices for each lumberjack in your application and commodity logs to a few areas.
+Utilizing record based (indexConfig()) or [lexicon-based (dictConfig()) configurations](https://docs.python.org/3.7/library/logging.config.html#logging.config.dictConfig) gives admittance to order more custom arranging and directing choices for each lumberjack in your application and commodity logs to a few areas.

 A logging setup record needs to contain most extreme three sections: